gbmhunter/blog/content/pages/electronics/communication-protocols/usb-protocol/_index.md

 The current required while actually performing a transmission is still quite high.
 The table below gives you an idea on the currents used when a microcontroller is in different USB transmission modes.

 {{< figure src="/images/2011/09/at32uc3-dynamic-usb-power-consumtpion-table.png" width="743px" caption="Table showing the dynamic USB power consumption of a AT32UC3A3 microcontroller during various USB transmission modes.
-Image from page 976 of http://www.atmel.com/Images/doc32072.pdf." caption-position="bottom" >}}
+Image from page 976 of http://www.atmel.com/Images/doc32072.pdf."  >}}

 ## Inrush Currents